tankh99/tp/docs/DeveloperGuide.md

 ### Product scope

 **Target user profile**:
-Rayson is a career guidance coach at the National University of Singapore (NUS) that is attached to the School of Computing (SoC) to provide computing students with career advice.
+Rayson is a career guidance coach at the National University of Singapore (NUS) and is attached to the School of Computing (SoC) to provide computing students with career advice.

 Recently there are many students that are unable to find an internship resulting in stress amongst the student population.
 This has led to SoC reducing the internship requirements (such as reducing stipend and allowing flexibility in internship periods).
 However, Rayson's manager, Aaron, thinks that more support needs to be done for the students.

-Therefore, Aaron has launched a new initiative to provide counseling for the computing students.
-To assist Rayson in managing the large numbers of potential students utilising this service, Aaron has employed the services of our team to allow Rayson to better manage the number of appointments.
+Therefore, Aaron has launched a new initiative to provide counseling for computing students.
+To assist Rayson in managing the large number of potential students utilising this service, Aaron has employed the services of our team to allow Rayson to better manage the number of appointments.

-Rayson is a technically inclined user (alumni of SoC) that is reasonably comfortable using CLI apps, and has the requirements of:
+Rayson is a technically inclined user (alumni of SoC) who is reasonably comfortable using CLI apps, and has the requirements of:

-* having a need to manage a significant number of contacts due to the large number of students requiring counselling services
+* needing to manage a significant number of contacts due to the large number of students requiring counselling services
 * preferring desktop apps over other types
 * being able to type fast
 * preferring typing to mouse interactions